Blue Lagoon

 • Areas for nature conservation and landscape protection in the area of the excavations of the Phoenix and Cemex companies, Mersmann plant.

 Numerous examples in Beckum already show that this path can be successfully followed.
-In the Vellern and Hellbach quarries, nature is in the foreground, as it is already in the still active Friedrichshorst quarry.
-Recreational use is concentrated at Tuttenbrocksee, and quiet local recreation at Rolandsee.
-The quarry areas at Grüner Weg today constitute the Grüner Weg industrial park.
+Nature takes centre stage in the Vellern and Hellbach quarries, as well as in the still active Friedrichshorst quarry.
+Recreational use is concentrated at Tuttenbrocksee and quiet recreation at Rolandsee.
+The quarry areas on Grüner Weg now form the Grüner Weg business park.

 Beautiful to look at: The recultivated West Quarry